Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN: Discussion

-As shown quantitatively in Table \ref{tbl:FID}, HA-GAN achieves lower FID and MMD, implying that our model generates more realistic images.
-This is further confirmed by the synthetic images shown in Fig. \ref{fig:result_synthesis}, \ref{fig:result_reconstruction}, where HA-GAN generates sharper images compared to other methods.
+As shown quantitatively in Table~\ref{tbl:FID_COPD} and Table~\ref{tbl:FID_GSP}, HA-GAN achieves lower FID and MMD, as well as higher IS.
+This implies that our model generates more realistic images.
+This is further confirmed by the synthetic images shown in Fig. \ref{fig:result_synthesis}, where HA-GAN generates sharper images compared to other methods.
 We found that our method outperforms baseline methods at both the resolution of $128^3$ and $256^3$, but the lead is larger at $256^3$ resolution than $128^3$.
 Based on the results, we believe that the sharp generation results come from both the model itself and its ability to directly generate images at $256^3$ without interpolation upsampling.
 For the baseline models, we found that $\alpha$-GAN and WGAN have similar performance, and VAE-GAN tends to generate blurry images.
 WGAN is essentially the $\alpha$-GAN without the encoder.
-Based on qualitative examples shown in Fig. 3 and supplementary material, it can generate sharper images compared to $\alpha$-GAN and Progressive GAN.
+Based on qualitative examples shown in Fig. 3, it can generate sharper images compared to $\alpha$-GAN and Progressive GAN.
 However, it also generates more artifacts.
-According to the quantitative analysis of comparing 1,024 generated images from each model, as shown in Table 2, overall the generation quality of $\alpha$-GAN is comparable with WGAN.
-Although Progressive GAN and $\alpha$-GAN also generate realistic-looking images, it can not directly generate images with size $256^3$ because they are less memory-efficient.
-Therefore, we have to first generate $128^3$ images and then interpolate these images into $256^3$ for a fair comparison.
-The interpolated images are usually blurry and lack of high-resolution details.
-In contrast, HA-GAN is memory-efficient and can directly generate images with $256^3$ size.
-Therefore, it can generate sharper images with more details.
+According to the quantitative analysis shown in Table 2, overall the generation quality of $\alpha$-GAN is comparable with WGAN.
+Although our proposed HA-GAN achieves the highest quality comparing to the baseline models, we admit that there is still a gap between HA-GAN generated images and real images.
+We also note that in order to achieve optimal performance for HA-GAN, most of blank axial slices of training images need to be removed, because blank sub-volume may confuse the model.
+There are several directions that may further improve the performance, including using a pretrained segmentation network to regularize the generated images, adding an attention layer to the generator, etc. We hope that our method establishes a strong baseline that can be pushed further by future work.